Project Sign-Off Sheets: Where, When and How to Use Them (Free Template)

-A project sign-off sheet is essential to formally close a project or acknowledge delivery of a key deliverable.
+A project sign-off sheet is essential to formally close a project or acknowledge the delivery of a key deliverable.
 Learn how to use them in your projects in this guide.

 After countless hours, dozens of resources, and hundreds of requests, you’ve finally wrapped up the project.

 Time to pop the bubbly and celebrate, right?

 Before you start the wrap-up party (and the debrief), you still need to formally close the project.
 There are contractual obligations and liabilities.
 Unless you get sign-off from all stakeholders, you can’t really say that the project is really over.

 That’s where the project sign-off sheet comes into the picture.

 This simple document formally signals the end of the project.
 Stakeholders use it to tell all involved parties that they’re satisfied with the project (and if they’re not, to formally register their complaint).